-Objectives Action Steps Resources Lead Person Evaluation Practice detailed drills (ie Fire, Earthquake, Lockdown) monthly at all times of day and on different schedules Monthly drills.
-Debriefing staff after drills to improve practice.
-Communicating importance of drills to students. staff, students Principal Drills with debriefing Ensure supplies are updated every year Inventory supplies Implement a process for ordering Disaster preparedness catalogs; District Office Principal Inventory list Teachers and staff are knowledgeable about their roles in case of emergency.
+Objectives Action Steps Resources Lead Person Evaluation Opportunity for Improvement: Ensure all staff and students are prepared in case of emergency To practice monthly alternating fire drills/ "3-N-1" drills ("Hard" & "Soft" Lockdown drills) Debriefing staff after drills to improve practice.
+Communicating importance of drills to students Staff, students Principal Fire drills with debriefing Students know what to do in case of emergency such as fire, earthquake, or lockdown.
+Monthly Drills Disaster drill handbook Principal Feedback after drills from staff Ensure supplies are updated every year Inventory supplies Implement a process for ordering Disaster preparedness catalogs; District Office Principal; Safety Committee Inventory list Teachers and staff are knowledgeable about their roles in case of emergency.
 Discuss safety plan at staff meetings.
 Have staff trained in emergency procedures.
-District Office Principal Staff Meeting agenda; sign-in sheets from trainings School Resource Officer (SRO) will provide feedback regarding systems in place SRO meets with Principal and staff for training Sheriff's Department District Office Principal Feedback from drills Ensure communication on site and with district personnel during a disaster.
-Purchase site radios Provide training on proper usage Radios Principal Feedback from drills, improved communication
+Provide training opportunities for staff on their Incident Command Center roles.
+Coordinate school wide training with scheduled district disaster trainings District Office Principal Staff Meeting agenda; sign-in sheets from trainings The site will continue to send a representative to the District Safety Committee Site representative to Safety Committee with the information District Office Principal Feedback from drills A report is made to the Safety Committee with the information Review of the Safety Plan components School Resource Officer (SRO) will provide feedback regarding systems in place SRO meets with Principal and staff for training District Office trainings Sheriff's Department Principal Meeting Agendas; Minutes